D3rrickLa/FortuneLink/documents/ProjectDocumentation.md

 The feasibility of this project is also a concern/risk.
 The last project, had used lots of external tools (i.e. AI, but I really want to stick to my roots and look up tutorials and other resources for learning, I am actively seeing myself lower my intelligence because of AI...)
 Joke-ish aside, I would like to complete this project within a fast timeframe, maybe 3-4 months. the last project started a bit wonky because I had to return my laptop, so that took about a month off which should have been a 1 month job.
 I am going to mitigate teh risk on the feasibility by actually sticking to a TODO plan with JIRA and using the issues tab for tracking my progress, not like before where I just had a TODO file in the project which I never update.
 There is also Projects in GitHub? could be a good way to track issues without the need for JIRA

 Another feasibility that came to mind, algorithms for user content...
 How does Instagram know what I would like?
 My likes/saves/watch time. we would need metadata for each post.
+- we could just do a 'most liked'/'trending' in the last 24 hours and consider a more personalized algorithm in the future

 ## Technologies